aitacara/CS3012/README.md

 DONR- Research and write tests for edge cases we didn't consider

 # LCA for DAG
--Change node class to enable creation of DAGs or create new node class
+DONE-Change node class to enable creation of DAGs or create new node class
+	*decided on using networkx to repreent DAGs
+	*this also allows us visualise the graph easily *needs to be pip installed to be able to run the tests *Matplotlib also required

--create a DAG for testing in our test class
+DONE-create a DAG for testing in our test class
 -create an empty method for our new LCA method
 -write some tests for new DAG and lca method
 -research solutions to the problem and change node class if required